SPARK Innovation Awards

 - Bibliography, References and Acknowledgements.

-The awards would be given in the following categories for each section of competition:
+The awards would be given in the following categories:

 Section A: KVRSS SPARK Innovation Awards

 - Awards given in each Category will be:

 - 1. How inspiring is the idea?